Header Banner

-How To: Build a Native American wigwam
+How to Build a Native American wigwam

-Build a Native American wigwam
+"How to Build a Native American wigwam" cover image

 The wigwam was a shelter constructed by many Native American peoples in the eastern part of North America.
 With this video, you will learn how to construct a wigwam of your own using very basic materials.